Todd Shedeck

 Cedar Rapids, IA ยท tshedeck@yahoo.com

-I currently work as a Systems Integration Engineer.
+I currently work as an Application Engineer.
 What this involves is both designing solutions to complex problems or improvements and then building the processes and workflows using available IT resources.

 There are many processes in industry and business that operate independently, silos of data from various systems that do not interface to share data.
 Many times this leads to a manual interaction of processes such as exporting and combining data into a separate Excel file for analysis.